satsinush/Snapchat_Memories_Tool/README.md

 ---

-## 📦 Downloading Your Snapchat Data and Moving its Folders
+<h2 id="download-snapchat-data">📦 Downloading Your Snapchat Data and Moving its Folders</h2>

 > ⚠️ **Export format notice** ⚠️
 > Snapchat has changed how _My Data_ exports work.